bittles/Conway-Hospital-Alaris-Guardrails-Versions/Readme.md

 		remove 300 mg/30 mL concentration
 		remove --- mg/-- mL wildcard concentration
 		add 200 mg/100 mL concentration
-	heparin drip:
+	change soft min for bolus propofol ANES from 19 mg to 10 mg updated all protocols if new revisions were found: heparin drip:
-		change soft min bolus to 24 unit/kg (was 30) for newest protocol only for standard/peripheral vascular disease and VTE change soft max bolus for standard to 62 unit/kg (was 82, max on protocol is 60 change initial infusion for cerebrovascular to 10 unit/kg/hr (was 15) change soft min for bolus propofol ANES from 19 mg to 10 mg increase soft max of nitroglycerin drip from 150 mg/min to 200 mg/min remove soft max for nitroprusside (3 mcg/kg/min), hard max of 10 mcg/kg/min unchanged
+			change soft min bolus to 24 unit/kg (was 30) for newest protocol only for standard/peripheral vascular disease and VTE, cerebrovascular has no bolus change soft max bolus for standard to 62 unit/kg (was 82, max on protocol is 60 change initial infusion for cerebrovascular to 10 unit/kg/hr (was 15) increase soft max of nitroglycerin drip from 150 mg/min to 200 mg/min remove soft max for nitroprusside (3 mcg/kg/min), hard max of 10 mcg/kg/min unchanged

 ## 45is 01/02/23:
 	change epoprostenol for inhalation protocol for syringe pump